 What is Anytime Orienteering?

 Anytime orienteering provides free maps of urban and bushland areas in WA that allow you to enjoy an orienteering course and try out your map-reading and navigation skills at a time that is convenient to you.
 All of the map areas have options that range in distance and physical demand.
 Some maps have been checked for suitability for people with limited mobility.
 These are designated in the list of ATO maps by the wheelchair symbol .

-Bush maps - These are typical orienteering maps of bushland or park areas that have a marked start and finish and permanent markers at defined features (control points) between the start and finish, which must be visited sequentially.
+- “Line course maps”.
+These are typical orienteering maps of bushland or park areas that have a marked start and finish and permanent markers at defined features (control points) between the start and finish, which must be visited sequentially.
 For most areas there are multiple suggested courses suitable for both newcomers and experienced orienteers.
 There is also a scatter course which allows you to visit controls in any order, starting and finishing where convenient.
 The scatter course map can also be used to create your own line courses

 The following instructions will help you get underway.